Updated May 11, 2020

 - Schedule of Classes.
-All classes will meet twice per week by Zoom video conference while we are in distance learning mode.
+All classes meet twice per week by Zoom video conference.

 - Teacher & Staff Emails.
 Students and families should feel free to reach out to teachers and support staff by email with any questions or concerns.
 All high school staff will be checking and responding to emails at least twice each day.

 - For Families: Request Academic Support for Your Student.
 We’re mobilizing a big team to make sure students get the support they need.
 Use this form to request academic support in of your child’s classes.